-Raheel Raza is one of the activists featured in Honor Diaries, the President of The Council for Muslims Facing Tomorrow, author of the book Their Jihad – Not My Jihad, an award-winning journalist, and an activist for human rights, gender equality, and dignity in diversity.
-Raheel is a Distinguished Senior Fellow with The Gatestone Institute, and has addressed audiences at universities around the world, including Harvard, Columbia, Oxford, and Cambridge.
-She has also been invited to speak before the Parliaments of Sweden, UK, Israel, and to Capitol Hill in Washington, DC.
+Raheel Raza is one of the activists featured in Honor Diaries, the President of The Council for Muslims Facing Tomorrow, author of the book “Their Jihad – Not My Jihad,” an award-winning journalist, and an activist for human rights, gender equality and dignity in diversity.
+Raheel is a Distinguished Senior Fellow with The Gatestone Institute, and has addressed audiences at universities around the world, including Harvard, Columbia, Oxford and Cambridge.
+She has also been invited to speak before the Parliaments of Sweden, UK, Israel, and on Capitol Hill in Washington, DC.

 Female Genital Mutilation, a form of honor violence, includes procedures involving partial or complete removal of the external female genitalia for nonmedical reasons, practiced on girls between the ages of four and 12.
 Every year, 3 million girls undergo with harmful physical and mental effects such as sterility, hemorrhaging, cysts, and even death.
 Honor violence is also seen in the form of sexual assault, rape, forced marriage and emotional abuse.

 If you are interested in scheduling an event, please submit the inquiry form below to our management team.
 This required form is a valuable step in helping us to be better prepared when we connect.
-Please note that the suggested honorarium payment is $400.